Gisberta Salce Júnior: First aggressions

 That building became a meeting point to attack the Brazilian immigrant.
 Not every one of the boys attacked her, nor did they all do so on the same day.
 But, as of February 15, 2006, the 14 youths had divided into groups and were in the building to attack Gisberta Salce.

 In one of the first episodes, the boys noticed that Salce was inside the tent and one of them ordered her to get up and shouted: "Didn't I tell you that I didn't want you here?"
 Salce left the tent, while replying that she had nowhere to go.
-Flávio wielded a stone that he had picked up and threw it in the direction of the woman, hitting her in the frontal region and in anterior part of the left parietal region of her skull.
+Flávio wielded a stone that he had picked up and threw it in the direction of the transgender woman, hitting her in the frontal region and in anterior part of the left parietal region of her skull.

 Salce fell to the ground, bleeding.
 When she managed to get up a few minutes later, one of the boys, named David, jumped on her, which caused her to fall again.
 There, all the elements of the group, with the exception of Vítor Santos, threw themselves on Salce and together attacked her by kicking her and hitting her with sticks.
 Salce started to scream from the pain and the group ran away in fear of being caught by the security guards in the parking lot that was close to the building.

 The initial group of three boys, who had before cooked rice for Gisberta in that same building, met the next day, on February 16, to now attack her there.
 When they arrived at her tent, they realized that Salce's illness had worsened due to the attacks of the previous day, preventing her even from standing up.
 Salce was lying on a mattress, shivering, spoke in an almost inaudible tone and had dried blood on her head.
 The three minors asked Salce if she wanted help, and she replied that she "just wanted a cigarette and to be left alone".

 The three left and went to their classes, but were soon replaced by six from the group.
 José António told José Alexandre to undress “Gi” but he refused because Salce “smelled bad and had AIDS”.
 So the former teamed up with Jorge Ismael and together they busied themselves by throwing stones at the woman and hitting her on the knees and legs with sticks.
 Salce shouted and the group once again fled for a few moments.

 They then returned to Salce, ordered her to get up again, and when she again told them that she couldn't, they assaulted her once more with sticks and kicks, according to the case file.
 Lying on the floor and unable to defend herself due to her physical weakness and the number of aggressors, Salce just curled up and covered herself with the blanket, shouting "don't do this, hooligans!"
 Not satisfied after this physical assault, the youngsters also destroyed Gisberta's tent before leaving.